DRavlic/Hashvertise/README.md

 - **Backend** handles topic listeners and authenticated Hedera transactions
 - **Smart Contracts** manage HBAR deposits and prize distribution

+## Monorepo and Workspaces

+This repository is an npm workspaces monorepo.
+The root `package.json` defines workspaces for:

+- `frontend/` – React + Vite app (browser)
+- `backend/` – Express + TypeScript API (Node)
+- `smart-contracts/` – Hardhat + Solidity (Node)

+Key behavior and tips:

+- Single install and lockfile: run `npm install` at the repo root.
+It creates one `package-lock.json` for all workspaces.
+- Hoisted dependencies: npm hoists shared packages to the root `node_modules`.
+It’s normal if a workspace (e.g., `smart-contracts/`) has no local `node_modules` folder — it will resolve from the root.
+- Per-workspace commands: use `npm run <script> --workspace=<name>` or `npm exec --workspace=<name> <bin>` to run tasks in a specific workspace.
+- Do not run `npm install` inside workspace folders when using workspaces; always install from the root.

+## Installing and Running

 ## Installation

 ### Prerequisites